Table of Contents

 If you Google “how to get a us passport renewal expedited,” you will find a TON of websites for third-party agencies offering US passport renewal expedited services.
-Please note these agencies charge up to hundreds of dollars in extra fees, while the State Department itself only charges $60 extra to expedite your passport renewal.
+BUT – WARNING, these agencies charge up to hundreds of dollars in extra fees, while the State Department itself only charges $60 extra to expedite your passport renewal.

 This post will walk you through the US passport renewal expedited process and answer ALL your questions (because I am painfully detailed like that).

 Before we begin, are you eligible to get your US passport renewal expedited by mail?

 Most people renew their passports by mail, but you MUST meet these requirements to be eligible to do so.
 According to the State Department website, you can renew by mail if your most recent passport: